zerodevx/sveltekit-starter/README.md

 > Opinionated starter template for SvelteKit

-Svelte-world is akin to the fiery aftermath when the universes of [Mad Max](https://en.wikipedia.org/wiki/Mad_Max:_Fury_Road) and [Split](<https://en.wikipedia.org/wiki/Split_(2016_American_film)>) collide - full of peril, violent sandstorms and new beginnings with a touch of dissociative identity disorder.
+The Svelte ecosystem is akin to the fiery aftermath when the worlds of [Mad Max](https://en.wikipedia.org/wiki/Mad_Max:_Fury_Road) and [Split](<https://en.wikipedia.org/wiki/Split_(2016_American_film)>) collide - full of peril, violent sandstorms and new beginnings with a touch of dissociative identity disorder.